toptensoftware/shex/readme.md

 ## Usage

-All commands are executed by a shex "context" that manages how the child process is spawned.
+All commands are executed by a "shex context" that controls how the child process is spawned.

 ```js
 // Import